I still my soul and make it quiet

 No prior experience with Centering Prayer is required.
-However, a simple 15-minute introduction to the practice is available before each session for those who have never had instruction or experience with this prayer method.
-Please contact Anne to make arrangements at 203.245.0401, ext.
-128, or firstname.lastname@example.org.
+However, an introduction to the practice for those who have never had instruction or experience with this prayer method can be arranged.
+The facilitators request that those interested in this type of conversation should come one-half hour prior to the Centering Prayer session.
+Please contact Claire at email@example.com or Anne at firstname.lastname@example.org.
 You can also watch an interview about Centering Prayer with Anne Simpkinson.

 Anne Simpkinson has been practicing Centering Prayer (CP) since 1996.
-She facilitated CP groups at St. Bartholomew’s Episcopal Church and St. Ignatius Catholic Church in Manhattan for several years, is certified as an Introductory CP Workshop leader, and served as co-coordinator of Contemplative Outreach of New York City.
-She is currently Director of Communications at Mercy by the Sea.
+She facilitated CP groups at St. Bartholomew’s Episcopal Church and St. Ignatius Catholic Church in Manhattan for several years, is a commissioned Introductory CP presenter, and served as co-coordinator of Contemplative Outreach of New York City.
+She and Claire have been co-facilitating Centering Prayer Circles and programs since 2015.

 Claire Rusowicz is a certified spiritual and retreat director, and spiritual director supervisor.
-She is responsible for program development and presentation as well as co-facilitating the Centering Prayer groups with Anne.
+She co-facilitates the Centering Prayer groups and programs with Anne.